rioter1/llm/README.md

 encoding = string becomes a list of integers
 these encoding are replicated num_return_sequence times(BATCH B)
 therefore intial input becomes num_return_sequnces,token lentgh(TIME T)
+num_return_sequences = number of returned sequences you expect decoder to give for 1 input sentence

 1 more value needs to added to EVERY ROW i.e. 1 more additional column which are the logits
 The logtis only at last columns are important, rest are thrown away